-PraXis might be a strange concept to some Christians because it brings the idea of spiritual life into how you approach your fitness, your food, and even your thoughts and emotions.
-But these are the three elements that have comprised spiritual practices all around the world and throughout time.
+PraXis might be a strange concept to some Christians.
+We combine ideas of spiritual growth with a conversation about how fitness, food, and your thoughts and emotions lead to health and peace of heart.
 The word praxis is just Greek for practice.
-The idea of spiritual practice distinct from liturgical worship was foundational to the early Christian Church.
-The idea and tradition of the right practice went hand in hand with moral living and faith as part of the way Christians lived in ancient times.
-These practices included worship, going to church, and the scriptures, but also things like fasts (abstaining from meat, cheese, wine, etc.), vigils (staying up all night), pilgrimages, and other rituals that deepened one’s relationship with God outside of Sunday service.
+The idea of spiritual practice, distinct from liturgical worship, was foundational to the early Christian Church.
+These practices included worship and Scripture, but also things like fasts (abstaining from meat, cheese, wine, etc.), vigils (staying up all night), pilgrimages, and other physical actions that deepened one’s relationship with God outside of Sunday service.

 Today there is a hunger for spiritual practice—something that many Christians have lost touch with.
 Research has shown that only 52% of Christians in the United States are making efforts—exerting discipline—to grow spiritually.
-Meanwhile other forms of spirituality like Buddhism and other Asian religions that offer concrete spiritual practices are gaining popularity.
-For more on this, we recommend the book The Cultivated Life, by Susan Phillips.
+Meanwhile, other forms of spirituality like Buddhism, yoga and other practical spiritual traditions that offer concrete spiritual practices are gaining popularity.

-In order to address the current health crisis among Christians today, we look back to ancient history to find a uniquely Christian approach to mind, body, and spirit practices that won’t divide us along denominational lines.
+In order to address the current health crisis among Christians today, we look back to ancient history to find a uniquely Christian approach to mind, body, and spirit practices.
 There will be no pleasing some people, for sure.
-But this system of exercise, diet, and mindfulness should also be flexible enough that once you get the point, you can adjust it in light of your own denominational needs.
-We just need to remember that Christianity is the original mind, body, and spirit practice.
-We are unique in our view that the body and soul are ONE—we do not see a division between our bodies and our souls.
-In Christianity the human is a psyche (soul or mind) and soma (body) joined with the pneuma (Spirit).
-Our spiritual praxis (practice) should involve all three.
+But this system of exercise, diet, and mindfulness is flexible enough to meet most denominational needs.
+Christians are unique in our view that the body and soul are ONE—we do not see a division between our bodies and our souls.
+Ours is an incarnate (in the flesh) God, who meets us in our bodies.
+Ours is a God who understands the trails and joys of our own embodied lives, because he has been with us, in a human body.
+Christ is with us in psyche (soul or mind), soma (body), and joined with the pneuma (spirit).
+Our spiritual wellness praxis (practice) is no different.